zmjones/edarf/README.md

 This package allows you to easily calculate the partial dependence of an arbitrarily large set of explanatory variables on the outcome variable given a fitted random forest from the following packages (outcome variable types supported in parenthesis): [party](http://cran.r-project.org/web/packages/party/index.html) (multivariate, regression, and classification), [randomForestSRC](http://cran.r-project.org/web/packages/randomForestSRC/index.html) (regression, classification, and survival), and [randomForest](http://cran.r-project.org/web/packages/randomForest/index.html) (regression and classification).

-For regression we provide (by default) confidence intervals using the bias-corrected infintesimal jackknife ([Wager, Hastie, and Tibsharani, 2014](http://jmlr.org/papers/v15/wager14a.html)) using code adapted from [randomForestCI](https://github.com/swager/randomForestCI).
+For regression we provide (by default) confidence intervals using the bias-corrected infinitesimal jackknife ([Wager, Hastie, and Tibsharani, 2014](http://jmlr.org/papers/v15/wager14a.html)) using code adapted from [randomForestCI](https://github.com/swager/randomForestCI).

 The `partial_dependence` method can also either return interactions (the partial dependence on unique combinations of a subset of the predictor space) or a list of bivariate partial dependence estimates.